chingu-voyages/soloproject-tier1-ecalendar/README.md

   - [ ] Title and Current year in header
   - [ ] Current month between previous and upcoming month
   - [ ] Calendar dates of the month with display of previous month’s last dates if first day of current month does not start on a Sunday
-  - [ ] Arrows bordering the calendar dates
+  - [ ] Arrows bordering the body of the calendar

-- [ ] Event portion to have
+- [ ] Event portion to have.

   - [ ]  Current day of the week displayed
   - [ ]  Current month and date (numerical) displayed